On Education

 If this sounds exciting to you too, reach out.
 We’re hiring across product, engineering, operations, and pedagogy.

-I occasionally host essays on this site.
 I'm a co-founder of Aztec, and created the Polaris Fellowship.
 I angel invest in ideological founders.
+I occasionally host essays on this site.

 I'm most interested in talent, trust, privacy, and the future.